learn-co-curriculum/intro-to-data-types.js/README.md

 ## Objectives
 1. Define 'data type'.
-2. Introduce the `typeof` operator.
+2. Perform basic type checking with the `typeof` operator.
 3. Provide a high-level overview of JavaScript's seven basic data types.
 4. Discuss interactions between data of various types in JavaScript.

 ## What is a data type?
 At the machine level, all data on a computer are bits — 1s and 0s.
-Humans, it turns out, prefer not to work so close to the metal, so we developed _data types_ for representing different pieces of information.
-JavaScript contains a number of operators (`+`, `!`, `<=`, etc.) and reserved words (`function`, `for`, `debugger`, etc.), which are reserved by the language for a specific purpose. _Everything_ else is data.
+Humans, it turns out, have more trouble discerning between `1100011 1100001 1110100 1110011` and `1100100 1101111 1100111 1110011` (cats and dogs) than our silicon friends.
+For more human-friendly representations of different pieces of information, we developed **data types**.
+JavaScript contains a number of operators (`+`, `!`, `<=`, etc.) and reserved words (`function`, `for`, `debugger`, etc.), which are reserved by the language for a specific purpose. ***Everything else is data***.
 And every piece of data falls into one of JavaScript's seven data types: numbers, strings, booleans, symbols, objects, `null`, and `undefined`.

-***NOTE***: Throughout this lesson, we'll use the `typeof` operator to give us an idea of what data types we're dealing with. `typeof` accepts one [operand](https://en.wikipedia.org/wiki/Operand), the piece of data that we'd like to know the _type of_.
+***NOTE***: Throughout this lesson, we'll use the `typeof` operator to give us an idea of what data types we're dealing with. `typeof` accepts one argument, the piece of data that we'd like to know the _type of_.

 ### Numbers
 Unlike other programming languages that divide numbers up into integers, decimals, doubles, floats, and so on, JavaScript only has a single, all-encompassing `number` type: